 What happens to Cardboard?

-It is bulked and baled in Inverurie (Souterford Road) or Banchory (Crow’s Nest) and sent to Severnside Recycling for reprocessing.
-It is used mainly to make more packaging and the covering material on plasterboard.
+It is bulked and baled in Ellon (Balmacassie Commercial Park) and sent to D S Smith Recycling or Saica Natur for reprocessing.
+Cardboard from south Aberdeenshire is also sent to EIS Aberdeen where it is baled and sent to Saica Natur for reprocessing.
+It is used mainly to make more packaging and paper products as well as the covering material on plasterboard.

 What happens to Earth and Rubble?